paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 **(f) Election to have section not apply** This section shall not apply to any sale or exchange with respect to which the taxpayer elects not to have this section apply.

-**(g) Residences acquired in rollovers under section 1034** For purposes of this section, in the case of property the acquisition of which by the taxpayer resulted under section 1034 22 See References in Text note below. (as in effect on the day before the date of the enactment of this section) in the nonrecognition of any part of the gain realized on the sale or exchange of another residence, in determining the period for which the taxpayer has owned and used such property as the taxpayer’s principal residence, there shall be included the aggregate periods for which such other residence (and each prior residence taken into account under section 1223(6) 2 in determining the holding period of such property) had been so owned and used.
+**(g) Residences acquired in rollovers under section 1034** For purposes of this section, in the case of property the acquisition of which by the taxpayer resulted under section 1034 11 See References in Text note below. (as in effect on the day before the date of the enactment of this section) in the nonrecognition of any part of the gain realized on the sale or exchange of another residence, in determining the period for which the taxpayer has owned and used such property as the taxpayer’s principal residence, there shall be included the aggregate periods for which such other residence (and each prior residence taken into account under section 1223(6) 1 in determining the holding period of such property) had been so owned and used.

 ### Statutory Notes

-#### Amendment of Subsection (d)(3)
-Pub.
-L. 115–97, title I, § 11051(b)(3)(A), (c), Dec.
-22, 2017, 131 Stat.
-2089, 2090, amended subsection (d)(3) of this section, applicable to any divorce or separation instrument (as defined in former [section 71(b)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section71/b/2&num=0&edition=prelim) as in effect before Dec.
-22, 2017) executed after Dec.
-31, 2018, and to such instruments executed on or before Dec.
-31, 2018, and modified after Dec.
-31, 2018, if the modification expressly provides that the amendment made by section 11051 of Pub.
-L. 115–97 applies to such modification.
-After amendment, subsection (d)(3) reads as follows:

-(3) Property owned by spouse or former spouse

-For purposes of this section—

-(A) Property transferred to individual from spouse or former spouse

-In the case of an individual holding property transferred to such individual in a transaction described in section 1041(a), the period such individual owns such property shall include the period the transferor owned the property.

-(B) Property used by former spouse pursuant to divorce decree, etc.

-Solely for purposes of this section, an individual shall be treated as using property as such individual’s principal residence during any period of ownership while such individual’s spouse or former spouse is granted use of the property under a divorce or separation instrument.

-(C) Divorce or separation instrument

-For purposes of this paragraph, the term “divorce or separation instrument” means—

-(i) a decree of divorce or separate maintenance or a written instrument incident to such a decree,

-(ii) a written separation agreement, or

-(iii) a decree (not described in clause (i)) requiring a spouse to make payments for the support or maintenance of the other spouse.

-See 2017 Amendment notes below.

 #### References in Text
 The date of the enactment of this paragraph, referred to in subsec. (d)(9)(C)(ii), (iii), is the date of enactment of Pub.
 L. 108–121, which was approved Nov.
 11, 2003.